|Title:||Head Women's Basketball & Softball Coach|

 Softball Assistant Coach: Liz Pennino

-Liz now works part-time in the athletic department at Farmingdale State College as the travel coordinator and an adjunct professor.
+She now works in the athletic department at Farmingdale State College as the travel coordinator and an adjunct professor.

 Softball Assistant Coach: Erin Rut